A higher Gross-Zagier formula and the structure of Selmer groups: Statement of the main results

 Let $\mathcal{N}^{\mathrm{def}}_k \subseteq \mathcal{N}^{\mathrm{adm}}_k$ be the subset defined by putting the additional condition: every $n \in \mathcal{N}^{\mathrm{def}}_k$ satisfies that $\nu(nN^-)$ is odd.
 Then $\mathcal{N}^{\mathrm{ind}}_k$ is defined by $\mathcal{N}^{\mathrm{adm}}_k \setminus \mathcal{N}^{\mathrm{def}}_k$ so that every $n \in \mathcal{N}^{\mathrm{ind}}_k$ satisfies that $\nu(nN^-)$ is even.
 A bipartite Euler system for $(T, \mathcal{F}_{\mathrm{cl}}, \mathcal{N}^{\mathrm{adm}}_1)$ consists of two families

 with the connection via the first and second explicit reciprocity laws (Definition \ref{defn:bipartite-euler-systems}) where $\lambdab^{\mathrm{bip}}$ is constructed from the values of congruent families of quaternionic automorphic forms varying definite quaternion algebras and $\ks^{\mathrm{bip}}$ is constructed from Heegner points on \emph{different} Shimura curves varying indefinite quaternion algebras.
-See $\S$\ref{sec:bipartite-euler-systems} for details.
-We write
+For the bipartite setting, $\mathcal{F}_{\mathrm{cl}}(n)$ means the classical Selmer structure except ordinary local conditions at primes dividing $n$ as reviewed in $\S$\ref{subsubsec:selmer-structure}.
+See $\S$\ref{sec:bipartite-euler-systems} for further details.
+The numerical invariants associated to $\lambdab^{\mathrm{bip}}$ are defined by

-\begin{rem} Our formulation of bipartite Euler systems works even when an elliptic curve has supersingular reduction at $p$ \emph{and} $p$ is inert in $K/\mathbb{Q}$.
-In particular, we do not use anticyclotomic Iwasawa theory at all except $\S$\ref{sec:non-triviality-questions}. \end{rem}
+Our formulation of bipartite Euler systems works even when an elliptic curve has supersingular reduction at $p$ \emph{and} $p$ is inert in $K/\mathbb{Q}$.